psaux-it/nginx-fastcgi-cache-purge-and-preload/safexec/README.md

 ### 🔹Debian / Ubuntu (DEB)

-Download the package and install with `dpkg`:
+Download the package and install with `apt`:

 ```bash
 # Download checksums